ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 58:58 _Samuel:_
 Yeah, I get what you're saying now.
-Different patterns can make different quality.
+Different patterns can make different qualia.
-You don't need different magic to have different quality.
+You don't need different magic to have different qualia.
 But yeah, I was wondering how that related to the holograms, but okay.
 It's something in development, as you're saying.
 Maybe I should let someone go and then I'll go back to these consciousness questions.